voedger/voedger-internals/concepts/clusters/bootstrap.md

 Alg
 - Idempotent
 - Check application compatibility (409)
-- Create storages if not exists
+- Create storage if not exists
 - Initialize App Workspaces

 **apppartsctrl.New(...): Get rid of builtInApps**